brandendupont-mcw/second-cms/src/documentation-pages/case_resolution.md

 <br>

 Our goal is to improve efficiency by resolving cases as soon as possible.
-While there are many reasons why a case may not resolve in a timely manner, many of which are not in their control, there are some things prosecutors can do to efficiently resolve cases. <br>
+The are many reasons why a case may not resolve in a timely manner such as a victim or eyewitness may refuse to testify, more evidence may become available, general delays in court proceedings and other reasons that may be outside of our control.
+We are always looking for ways to shorten the time it takes to resolve a case. <br>

 ### Notes